-Motorola Solutions Focuses On New Innovations In Video And Physical Security At Intersec 2025
+Motorola Solutions Focuses on New Innovations in Video and Physical Security at Intersec 2025

 Date

-(MENAFN- Mid-East Info) At Intersec 2025, Motorola Solutions (NYSE: MSI) is highlighting the crucial role its technologies continue to play in addressing the evolving safety and security needs of enterprises and public safety agencies of all sizes.
+(MENAFN- Beyondgcc) Dubai, UAE –January 14, 2025 – At Intersec 2025, Motorola Solutions (NYSE: MSI) is highlighting the crucial role its technologies continue to play in addressing the evolving safety and security needs of enterprises and public safety agencies of all sizes.
 From rugged, thermal long-range cameras that can detect anomalies up to 20 miles (30 km) away, to intelligent sensors that detect real-time health and safety threats, the company continues to invest and introduce new innovations in video and physical security.

 Motorola Solutions is highlighting the expansion and advancement of its video and physical security portfolio at Intersec with the following solutions: